CoKe: Localized Contrastive Learning for Robust Keypoint Detection

-When training the feature extractor, we fix the keypoint bank and clutter bank, and use them to compute the loss to calculate gradient updates for the weights of feature extractor.
-Note that all in our model are L2 normalized.
-To compute the distance between features, we use the L2 distance:
+When training the feature extractor with SGD, we freeze the keypoint bank and clutter bank in every gradient step and use them to compute the gradient update on the weights of the feature extractor.
+To compute the distance between two feature vectors, we use the L2 distance: